How Much Home Can You Afford?

 Here’s the formula for calculating your DTI:

-You can also use this calculator to help you simplify it.
+You can also use this calculator for ease.

 Calculate Your Down Payment

 While putting 20% of the purchase price down can help reduce costs, it’s not a requirement for many programs.
-Conventional loans, like those offered at A+FCU, will usually require a 5% down payment but will have Private Mortgage Insurance (PMI) added to the loan.
+Conventional loans, like those offered at A+FCU, will usually only require a 5% down payment but will have Private Mortgage Insurance (PMI) added to the loan.* Government-backed loans may require even less or no down payment, depending on the type of loan.

 Research Ways To Save

 Saving money is important when purchasing a home.
 You’re going to need funds for a down payment, closing costs, monthly payments, and even furniture and decorations.
-If you don’t already have a budget in place, start tracking your spending and consider making a long-term budget.
+If you don’t already have a budget in place, now’s the time to start tracking your spending and consider making a long-term plan.

-Remembering these tips and setting realistic expectations will help you get the home of your dreams without going over budget.
-Ready to get started?
-Apply today for a mortgage pre-approval and let us know if you have any questions.
+Remembering these tips and setting realistic expectations will help you better search for the home of your dreams without going over budget.

 Related Articles